Gemcitabine: History

 Gemcitabine was first synthesized in Larry Hertel's lab at Eli Lilly and Company during the early 1980s.
 It was intended as an antiviral drug, but preclinical testing showed that it killed leukemia cells in vitro.

 During the early 1990s gemcitabine was studied in clinical trials.
-The pancreatic cancer trials found that gemcitabine increased one-year survival time significantly, and it was approved in the UK in 1995 and approved by the FDA in 1996 for pancreatic cancers.
+The pancreatic cancer trials found that gemcitabine increased one-year survival rate significantly, and it was approved in the UK in 1995 and approved by the FDA in 1996 for pancreatic cancers.
 In 1998, gemcitabine received FDA approval for treating non-small cell lung cancer and in 2004, it was approved for metastatic breast cancer.

 European labels were harmonized by the EMA in 2008.

 By 2008, Lilly's worldwide sales of gemcitabine were about $1.7 billion; at that time its US patents were set to expire in 2013 and its European patents in 2009.
 The first generic launched in Europe in 2009, and patent challenges were mounted in the US which led to invalidation of a key Lilly patent on its method to make the drug.
 Generic companies started selling the drug in the US in 2010 when the patent on the chemical itself expired.
 Patent litigation in China made headlines there and was resolved in 2010.